NoxxGames/AwsGameLift-5.0-for-UE5-5.1/README.md

 why have Amazon not done this themselves?

 Anyway.
 Hopefully this plugin works for you.
 If you have any problems please contact me.

+# Install Instructions
+Simply place the GameLiftServerSDK folder into your project/engine Plugins folder.